mongodb-developer/liberate-data/README.md

 * If successful, copy/save the value of the output `access_token` - without the quotes - to be used in the other queries.

 * Now, execute any of the other operations after inserting the `access_token` value in the **Authorization** tab.
 Feel free to change query values.

+* The `Vector Search: Semantic search on Orders` operation uses a custom resolver which in turn executes an Atlas Vector Search pipeline.
+This pipeline is implemented in the `funcVectorSearchOrders` function and performs a real-time embedding of the search string against OpenAI and performs a vector search.

 * The `Search: Orders by search string` operation uses a custom resolver which in turn executes an Atlas Search pipeline.
 This pipeline is implemented in the `funcSearchOrders` function and performs a fuzzy text search on the `orders` collection, plus a union (`$unionWith`) and join (`$lookup`) to the `categories` collection, thus performing a text search on orders and categories.